shifaamirullah/Text-summerization/README.md

 # Text-summerization
-text summerization using text rank algorithm. this helps in generating a extractive summery of an articles or group of articles
+text summerization using text rank algorithm. this helps in generating a extractive summary of an articles or group of articles